RETURN TO HOMEPAGE

 (photos courtesy of daughter Sheila McLelland Hoefler)

-(Abovet) McLelland (on right, others unidentified)
+(Above) McLelland (on right, others unidentified)

-(Belowt) McLelland (center, others unidetnfied
+(Belowt) McLelland (center, others unidentified

 (Above) McLelland (center, others unidentified)